dwellir-public/rpc-perf/report.md

 Additionally Software and Profiling specialists would point at the following issues inherent of software performance work:

 - Difficulty to tune/work on performance when there isn't a clear specification of what is achievable or considered good or bad  for a given reference hardware platform.
-- Complexity to operate production infrastructure which typically involves orchestration functionality that will manage (i.e. limit) resource availability across workloads.
-This typically translates into having the ability to make "lab" tests and isolate workload from delivery platforms.
+- Complexity to operate production infrastructure which typically involve orchestration functionality that will manage (i.e. limit) resource availability across workloads.
+This typically translates into the need to make "lab" tests that isolate workload from delivery platforms.

 Therefore it would be ideal to have a structured approach to performance testing that provided us with the capability to validate a deployment: i.e. performs within its specification or expected performance.